allentv/MilestoneProject2/README.md

 the fields.
 ![Image of unavailable data](assets/doc/data.png)

-4. After second card selection, if the cards did not match, the both cards would flip immediately back.
+4. After second card selection, if the cards did not match, both cards would flip immediately back.
 This would not give sufficient time for the user to identify which card was selected.
 This issue was resolved by adding a setTimeout function.

-5. On the level select modal the play button could be pressed withou t a level being selected.
-To counter this problem a condition was added to activate the play button only when a level was selected.
+5. On the level select modal the play button could be pressed without a level being selected.
+To fix this bug a condition was added to activate the play button only when a level was selected and the "choose your difficulty level" text was made to blink so as to prompt the user.

+6. After completing the game and pressing the restart button, two modals would superimpose on each other.
+This bug was fixed by hiding the 'gameEnd' module if the restart button is pressed.

+7. Once the main page was loaded it was advised by a tester to add a a picture since the page lacked content.
+Consequently a galactic senate logo was added.
+The logo hides once the grid appears.